berkaygursoy/berkaygursoy/README.md

 • I work in the field of software development.

-• I build projects using Python, C#, ASP.NET, and SQL.
+• I build projects using Javascript, React, Python, C#, ASP.NET, and SQL.

 • I'm interested in contributing to open-source projects and gaining hands-on experience.